 In those early days, I was never sure exactly how to dress my baby for sleep and it stressed me out.

 If you’re also wondering how to dress your baby for sleep, then I’m here to help!
-Take this information, apply it to your baby and your house, and try not to lose any more sleep over how to dress your baby for bed.

 What Temperature Should a Baby Sleep In?

-The most comfortable temperature for baby sleep is between 68 and 72° F. That’s surprisingly cool.
+You’ll see it recommended that the most comfortable temperature for baby sleep is between 68 and 72° F. That’s surprisingly cool.

-But not everyone keeps their homes between 68 and 72° F, which is where I got confused a lot as a new mom.
-I found this to be particularly tricky in warmer months, when keeping the house that cool during a California summer would cost a fortune!
+I found this ideal temperature range to be particularly tricky in warmer months, when keeping the house that cool during a California summer would cost a fortune!

 It’s much easier for your baby to adapt to a cooler climate (with proper clothing or coverings) than it is for them to get comfortable being too warm.

-TOG Ratings
+Using TOG Ratings

 Another helpful tool for new parents is TOG—Thermal Overall Grade.
 The TOG Rating on baby’s clothes helps demystify how to dress your baby for sleep.
 Essentially, the higher the TOG Rating, the warmer the fabric.